Dar-ya218/React_Pokedex_App/README.md

-# My Pokemon App
+# React Pokedex App
-My Pokemon App is a React-based web application that allows users to browse and view details of various Pokémon.
-The application leverages the PokeAPI to fetch Pokémon data and displays it in a user-friendly interface with pagination and detailed views for each Pokémon.
+React Pokedex App is a web application built with React and TypeScript, allowing users to browse and explore details of various Pokémon.
+The app fetches data from the PokeAPI and presents it in a responsive, user-friendly interface.
 ## Features
-Browse Pokémon: View a list of Pokémon with pagination.
+* Browse Pokémon:  View a paginated list of Pokémon.

-View Details: Click on a Pokémon to view detailed information about it.
+* View Details: Click on a Pokémon to view detailed stats and abilities.

-Responsive Design: The application is designed to be responsive and works well on both desktop and mobile devices.
+* Responsive Design: Optimized for both desktop and mobile devices.

 ## Technologies Used

-React: A JavaScript library for building user interfaces.
-React Router: For handling routing within the application.
+* Frontend: React, TypeScript, React Router

+* API: PokeAPI

-Tailwind CSS: A utility-first CSS framework for styling.
+* Styling: Tailwind CSS

-PokeAPI: An API to fetch Pokémon data.
-TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+* Build Tools: Vite

-Installation
+## Installation

 1. Clone the repository: